hel-repo/hpm/README.md

 Also you can define your own way of package distribution, via custom hpm modules.

-HPM is in very early development stage, so feel free to contribute.

 ## Features
  * Open source
  * Small